The 5 Stages of Digital Marketing Maturity [with Self-Assessment & Matrix Template]

 2a.
 Recognise & Test

-Within this sub-stage, some more activity is happening – although still facilitated by test budgets.
-The business is beginning to capture some data from its Digital Marketing efforts, but is yet to connect this to a broader model.
-Knowledge is also beginning to increase, and internal colleagues are starting to recognise gaps and explore further possibilities.
+Within this sub-stage, some more activity is happening – thought its restricted by test budgets.
+The business is also starting to capture some data from its Digital Marketing efforts, but there’s no broader model to connect it to.
+On the plus side, knowledge is increasing, and internal colleagues are starting to recognise gaps that further possibilities can fill.

 2b.
 Believe & Commit

 By this sub-stage, activity has been running for a significant time and results have been used to identify new opportunities.
-The business has likely tried some of the right things, but in the wrong order – more changes will be required if they’re to start firing on all cylinders.
+The business has likely tried some of the right things, but in the wrong order – to start firing on all cylinders they’ll have to make more changes.

 Rudimentary processes are beginning to form, and the leadership team is starting to become engaged.
 The business is open to the idea if it can prove value – ‘show me the cost’ and ‘if we see it working, we’ll invest more’ are the prevailing attitude.